-Pashtida is commonly enjoyed during Shavuot, when dairy dishes are traditional, or the nine days (during the three weeks leading up to Tisha B’Av), when some Jews abstain from eating meat.
+In Israel, pashtida is commonly enjoyed for Shavuot, when dairy dishes are traditional, or the nine days (during the three weeks leading up to Tisha B’Av), when some Jews abstain from eating meat.
 But it’s also a perfect dish for easy weeknight dinners or brunch.
 Here are three delicious, seasonal ways to enjoy it: